Mental Health and Wellbeing

 Use of email system in KS4 for pupils to check in and have a chat with staff

-Support for parents/carers through daily communication via class teams
+Support for parents/carers through daily communication via class charts, phone calls and monthly parent/carer support forum.

 Established positive and open relationships with parents/carers

-Use of Class Dojo in Year 7 to increase communication and for sharing of positive activities
+Use of Class Charts to increase communication and for sharing of positive activities

 Targeted Support - The Care Team